igneous-labs/S/docs/instructions.md

 - Verify input is not disabled for dst_lst
 - Verify a corresponding EndRebalance instruction follows
 - Self CPI SyncSolValue for dst_lst
+- Self CPI SyncSolValue for src_lst
 - Withdraw amount src_lst from reserves to withdraw_to
-- Self CPI SyncSolValue fo src_lst
+- Self CPI SyncSolValue for src_lst
-- Initialize rebalance_record with sol_value = the difference between pool's total SOL value before and after the Self CPI
+- Initialize rebalance_record with sol_value = the difference between pool's total SOL value before and after the second SyncSolValue for src_lst
 - Set is_rebalancing = true

 ### EndRebalance